lab-mullon/lab-mullon.github.io/_posts/2023-02-17-participation-in-Biology23.md

 ![Charles Mullon in Biology23](/assets/images/Charles_biology23.jpeg)

 Ewan and Vitor presented a short talk each.
 Iris presented a poster.
-Our previous Master student, Loraine, also presented a poster about her research project inn our group.
+Our previous Master student, Loraine, also presented a poster about her research project in our group.

 ![Ewan in Biology23](/assets/images/ewan_Biology23.jpeg)